callswetaiss/callsweetaiss/README.md

 <h2>🌱 CyberSecurity Projects </h2><br>
 - <b>Linux Os for Cybersecurity</b><br>
-  I use Linux commmands very well, I teach Linux and use linux commands to analyse and detect threats<br>
+&nbsp I use Linux commmands very well, I teach Linux and use linux commands to analyse and detect threats<br>
 - <b>Use of Python language for CyberSecurity analysis </b><br>
-  I have used Python for cyberSecurity projects both in labs and practical situations<br>
+&nbsp I have used Python for cyberSecurity projects both in labs and practical situations<br>
 - <b>SQL for cybersecurity</b><br>
-  SQL is one the best search, seperation and organising tools for a CyberSecurity analyst I use it in labs and pratical situations<br>
+&nbsp SQL is one the best search, seperation and organising tools for a CyberSecurity analyst I use it in labs and pratical situations<br>
 - <b>Splunk Os for Cybersecurity</b><br>
-  I have practice a lot of labs in splunk looking forward to using it in live situations <br>
+&nbsp I have practice a lot of labs in splunk looking forward to using it in live situations <br>
 - <b>wireShark for CyberSecurity analysis </b><br>
-  Wireshark is a protocol analyser I used for packets analysis<br>
+&nbsp Wireshark is a protocol analyser I used for packets analysis<br>
 - <b>Suricata for CyberSecurity</b><br>
-  I can use Suricata for intrution detection sysytem(IDS) and Intrution prevention system(IPS)<br>
+&nbsp I can use Suricata for intrution detection sysytem(IDS) and Intrution prevention system(IPS)<br>